TPG's Bonderman says governments should stay out of Uber's way

-HONG KONG (Reuters) - TPG Capital founding partner David Bonderman said governments should stop legislating against Uber, the online for-hire car application which has run into multiple disputes with cab drivers and regulators in the United States and Europe.
+HONG KONG, Sept 24 (Reuters) - TPG Capital founding partner David Bonderman said governments should stop legislating against Uber, the online for-hire car application which has run into multiple disputes with cab drivers and regulators in the United States and Europe.

 “Governments should stay out of the way.
 Uber doesn’t need government help particularly, but it doesn’t need government interference,” said Bonderman in response to an audience question about whether governments should support the business, at the annual SuperReturn private equity conference.